 I find myself lying in bed late at night.
 Lights out but wide awake, scrolling social media, obviously.
 I forward a fellow mom blog article to my husband.
 I leave no subject line.
 Just the link to the article accompanied by a few words.

-A plea to be heard, and to be understand.
+A plea to be heard, and to be understood.
 A plea for support, and for reprieve.
 Timestamp: 11:13PM.
 I should be sleeping by now.

 I wrote: “This is what my “stress” and “overwhelm” and anxiety feel like.
 What I’m responsible for feels like just everyday stuff, like it should be easy and manageable but it’s incredibly overwhelming right now.”